Search by category

 European Foundation (Eurofound)

 The European Foundation for the Improvement of Living and Working Conditions is a European Union body set up to contribute to the planning and design of better living and working conditions in Europe.
-Its website provides information, advice and expertise on quality of life, employment, living and working conditions, work-life balance, industrial relations and social cohesion in Europe.
-It also gives access to European surveys and indicators in these fields.
+Eurofound provides information, advice and expertise on working conditions and sustainable work, industrial relations, labour market change and quality and life and public services, to support the EU Institutions and bodies, Member States and Social Partners in shaping and implementing social and employment policies, as well as promoting social dialogue on the basis of comparative information, research and analysis

 The MERIL portal gives access to an inventory of openly accessible research infrastructures (RIs) in Europe across all scientific domains, including the humanities and social sciences.
 It aims to be a useful resource for information commonly needed by researchers seeking access to an infrastructure and by policy-makers analyzing the current state of research infrastructure in Europe.